View large image | More photos

 |Renaissance Park Golf Course, a Dr. Michael Hurdzan design, is less than 10 minutes from Douglas International Airport.
 (Courtesy of Renaissance Park G.C.)|

-Did you know that some of the best Carolina golf courses are an easy drive from Charlotte's busy Douglas International Airport, one of the southeast U.S.' main commercial hubs?
+Did you know that some of the best Carolina golf courses are an easy drive from Charlotte's busy Douglas International Airport (CLT), one of the Southeast's main commercial hubs?

 You're not alone.

-"With destinations like Hilton Head, Myrtle Beach, and Pinehurst, the Carolinas seldom look at their metropolitan centers as golf meccas.
+"With destinations like ...
+Pinehurst, the Carolinas seldom look at their metropolitan centers as golf meccas.
 Once upon a time, this was justifiable," Shane Sharp wrote in a story for GolfCarolina.com.
-"But my how the times have changed.
-In Charlotte a recent influx of high end, pay-for-play tracks have put the Queen City on the golfing map to stay."
+"But in Charlotte a recent influx of high end, pay-for-play tracks have put the Queen City on the golfing map to stay."

 Many of Charlotte's best golf courses are minutes away from Douglas airport.
 That's good news for you business travelers laying over: If you have a few hours to kill, don't spend them sucking back Buds at the airport sports bar.
 Get a little sun and fresh air instead.

-Built in 1996 with the oversight of golf course architect Rees Jones, this club is part of a community that has blossomed in the last five years into a self-sustaining city within the greater Charlotte area.
+Built in 1996 with the oversight of Rees Jones, this club is part of a community that has blossomed in the last five years into a self-sustaining city within the greater Charlotte area.
 The course measures 7,032 yards from the championship tees with a slope rating of 134.

 It is challenging enough to test the scratch golfer but is also accessible to a range of skills levels.
 Lady and seniors golfers will find it accommodating from the 5,222-yard forward tees.